libefp2/BioEFP-tools/bioMAKEFP/README.md

 python bioMAKEFP.py <input_file_1.g96> <input_file_2.g96> <input_file_3.itp>
 ```

-## Obtaining the Solvation Shell File from GROMACS
+## Obtaining the solvation shell using GROMACS

-To obtain the `.g96` file for the solvation shell from GROMACS, follow these steps:
+To obtain the `.g96` file for the solvation shell, follow these steps:

 1. **Create an index file for the solvation shell**:
    ```